Georgia Tech: Rankings

-Also for 2021, U.S. News & World Report ranked Tech 4th in the United States for most innovative university.
+Also for 2021, U.S. News & World Report ranked Tech 13th in the United States for most innovative university.

 Research

 Facilities and classification

 Georgia Tech is classified among "R1: Doctoral Universities – Very high research activity".
+The National Science Foundation ranked Georgia Tech 20th among American universities for research and development expenditures in 2021 with $1.11 billion.
 Much of this research is funded by large corporations or governmental organizations.
 Research is organizationally under the Executive Vice President for Research, Stephen E. Cross, who reports directly to the institute president.
 Nine "interdisciplinary research institutes" report to him, with all research centers, laboratories and interdisciplinary research activities at Georgia Tech reporting through one of those institutes.

 The oldest of those research institutes is a nonprofit research organization referred to as the Georgia Tech Research Institute (GTRI).
 GTRI provides sponsored research in a variety of technical specialties including radar, electro-optics, and materials engineering.
-Around forty percent (by award value) of Georgia Tech's research, especially government-funded classified work, is conducted through this counterpart organization.
-GTRI employs over 1,700 people and had $305 million in revenue in fiscal year 2014.
+Around 40% (by award value) of Georgia Tech's research, especially government-funded classified work, is conducted through this counterpart organization.
+GTRI employs around 3,000 people and had $941 million in revenue in fiscal year 2023.
 The other institutes include: the Parker H. Petit Institute for Bioengineering & Bioscience, the Georgia Tech Institute for Electronics and Nanotechnology, the Georgia Tech Strategic Energy Institute, the Brook Byers Institute for Sustainable Systems, the Georgia Tech Manufacturing Institute, the Institute of Paper Science and Technology, Institute for Materials and the Institute for People and Technology.